-- 1. Organize a Listening and Learning Session in partnership with neighbors, faith partners, justice groups, civic groups, foundations, schools, businesses, elders, young people, etc. With the help of elders and historians, examine the history of race and racism in the regional and local context, including the church's role. - 2.
+- 1. Organize a Listening and Learning Session in partnership with neighbors, faith partners, justice groups, civic groups, foundations, schools, businesses, elders, young people, etc. - 2.
+Study the racial history of your area.
+With the help of elders and historians, examine the history of race and racism in the regional and local context, including the church's role. - 3.
 Listen to the lived realities of race and racism in your context.
-All participants should be welcomed to share stories about their current and ongoing experiences of race and racism. - 3.
-Invite individuals, congregations, dioceses, and organizations to share local and regional work addressing race, racism, racial justice, healing, and reconciliation. - 4.
+All participants should be welcomed to share stories about their current and ongoing experiences of race and racism. - 4.
+Invite individuals, congregations, dioceses, and organizations to share local and regional work addressing race, racism, racial justice, healing, and reconciliation. - 5.
 Discern the shape of Beloved Community.
-In a carefully facilitated session, participants should together make meaning of what they have heard, seen, and witnessed during the Listening and Learning Session(s).
+With careful facilitation, participants should together make meaning of what they have heard, seen, and witnessed during the Listening and Learning Session(s).
 Use results to collaboratively shape a vision for what Beloved Community would look like in your shared context.
 What would a diverse community of people growing to love their neighbors as they love themselves look and act like where you are?
-What would the dream of God look like where you are?
-Discern together what specific behaviors and commitments from individuals and groups in your wider community would be necessary to live into that dream. - 5.
+What would the dream of God look like where you are? - 6.
+Discern a shared commitment to repair and healing.
+Discern together what specific behaviors and commitments from individuals and groups in your wider community would be necessary over time to promote healing, repair and becoming God's Beloved Community. - 7.
 Integrate worship and prayer appropriate to the full group of participants.
-Liturgy, song, prayers, preaching should ground the experience of re-remembering and rewriting our narrative around race. - 6.
+Liturgy, song, prayers, preaching should ground the experience of re-remembering and rewriting our narrative around race. - 8.
 Incorporate social media in order to expand and connect the Listening and Learning Session with others who are making the journey.
-This wider circle could support or learn from your experience.
+This wider circle could learn from your experience and also grow it.